Pet Safety Tips for Valentine’s Day

 EPIC is Here if You Need Us

 We hope these pet safety tips for Valentine’s Day will help you avoid the need for emergency services.
-However, if your pet is injured or sick please call us at (951) 695-5044 for our wait times and provide our staff with a complete explanation of the emergency situation and your pet’s condition.
+However, if your pet is injured or sick please call us at (951) 695-5044 for our wait times and provide our staff with a complete explanation of the emergency and your pet’s condition.
 You can also review our list of what to do in an emergency.